RakOLion/ICS3UN-Console-Game/README.md

 # ICS3UN-Console-Game

 Final project for ICS3UN.
-Grid-like game that can be played in the console.
+Grid-based game that can be played in the console.

 ## Installation
 1. Download the files for the project.